oslokommune/github-action/README.md

 # Github Action for Serverless

 This Action wraps the [Serverless Framework](https://serverless.com) to enable common Serverless commands.

-## This project is looking for maintainers!

-If you would like to be a maintainer of this project, please reach out to one of the active [Serverless organization](https://github.com/serverless) members to express your interest.

-Welcome, and thanks in advance for your help!
+Using [this image](https://hub.docker.com/r/nikolaik/python-nodejs) to allow use of the serverless-python-requirements plugin to deploy AWS lambda functions written in python.

 ## Usage